All applicants for Healthcare Science need to apply onto the Medical Physiology and Diagnostics Course.

-Following successful completion of your first year of your Medical Physiology and Diagnostics degree, you may be able to apply to transfer onto our BSc (Hons) Healthcare Science (Physiological Science) award.
-Transfer to the Healthcare Science award is not guaranteed and is subject to having satisfied Disclosure and Barring Service, Occupational Health check, a selection interview, and the availability of clinical placements
+Recruitment onto Healthcare Science involves a transfer from the BSc (Hons) Medical Physiology and Diagnostics course after successful completion of semester one on this award.
+Transfer onto the BSc (Hons) Healthcare Science award is not guaranteed and is subject to having a satisfactory Disclosure and Barring Service, Occupational Health Check, a selection Interview, and the availability of clinical placements.

 To apply for this course and source further information please go to: https://www.wlv.ac.uk/courses/bsc-hons-medical-physiology-and-diagnostics/